dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index.md

 ![](img/nat.png)

+Your router maps traffic going through it and rewrites them to different ports, keeping track of which machines internally correspond to which ports.
+When packets come back in it knows by the port number which private IP is responsible and rewrites the packets appropriately.

 ## HTTP!
 Finally!

 When your browser requests a page it does so via HTTP (HyperText Transfer Protocol).
-Your browser happens to also support some other protocols which is why you'll see: http://webpagedomainnamestuff.tld
+Hence the `http://`.

-HTTP is a request-response protocol client-server application layer protocol.
+HTTP is a request-response client-server application layer protocol.
 The client (your browser for instance) initiates a request and the server (a webserver machine somewhere) responds.
 HTTP uses TCP as it's underlying Transfer Layer protocol.

 HTTP is *stateless* so by default there is no tracking between requests and the server has no idea whether it has talked to the client previously.
 We'll learn about ways to work around this such as session tokens and cookies later.